Sinn Sisamouth: Personality

+Faith

+Sinn Sisamouth practiced Therevada Buddhism.
+It is said that during his childhood he was interested in Buddhist scripture and learned Pali from the monks at the pagoda.

+Wartime era

+After the establishment of the Khmer Republic in 1970, Sisamouth, along with other artists, was required to record patriotic songs supporting the Republic's stance against the Khmer Rouge insurgents.
+For a year Sinn Sisamouth worked for the Ministry of National Defense’s Fifth Bureau, and then joined its orchestra where he became a second lieutenant.
+Like many artists across the world at that time, his salary was average, not poor nor elite level earnings because of low royalties.
+Due to this, he discouraged his children from pursuing careers in the arts.
+However, his earnings were enough to own a Mercedes-Benz 220D and build a villa in Tuol Tompoung which he named Villa Socrates (named after the Greek philosopher Socrates).
+His career would continue until the Khmer Rouge captured Phnom Penh on 17 April 1975.

 Disappearance and death

-Sinn Sisamouth disappeared during the Khmer Rouge genocide and his exact fate has never been confirmed, with multiple sources making contradictory claims.
-Due to his ongoing popularity with the Cambodian people, there has been a great amount of speculation about his whereabouts after the Khmer Rouge forced the evacuation of all residents from Phnom Penh on April 17, 1975, and his apparent death at the hands of the new regime.
+Sinn Sisamouth died during the Khmer Rouge genocide and his exact fate has never been confirmed, with multiple sources making contradictory claims.
+Due to his ongoing popularity in Cambodia, there has been a great amount of speculation about his whereabouts after the Khmer Rouge forced the evacuation of all residents from Phnom Penh on April 17, 1975, and his apparent death at the hands of the new regime.
 In the film Don't Think I've Forgotten, an interview subject speculates that Sisamouth was originally evacuated to a small village but was then ordered to return to the city to work for the Khmer Rouge in some capacity, but it is unknown if he in fact followed this plan.

 Also in Don't Think I've Forgotten, Sisamouth's son states that many different people have given him contradictory stories of his father's death.
 Like many of his contemporaries, as a popular musician with Western influences, qualities widely known to be disdained by the Khmer Rouge, Sisamouth was likely to have been targeted for imprisonment or execution immediately.
 A popular but apocryphal story claims that Sisamouth was about to be executed by a Khmer Rouge firing squad but requested the opportunity to sing one last song in an attempt to appeal to the soldiers' emotions, but they executed him anyhow.

 In 2006, Khmer Apsara magazine granted a long interview to a man named Keo Chamnab who claims to have seen Sisamouth's execution at a jail in Prek Ta Duong village in 1976.

 In 2009, Sisamouth's son claimed to know the name of his father's executioner and that the person was still alive.
 Whatever the cause, Sisamouth almost certainly died during the Khmer Rouge regime but his remains have never been discovered.